hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 To sell without a license, I suppose,
 >
-> Would any vender to some fine expose.
+> Would any vendor to some fine expose.
 >
 > Jem.
-To sell what I have nam'd and be secure,
+To sell what I have named and be secure,
 >
 > Three separate licenses you must procure;
 >